Anna Kindy

-Anna Kindy (born August 14, 1962) is a Canadian freestyle skier, physician, addiction specialist, and politician who sits as a Conservative member of the Legislative Assembly of British Columbia representing North Island.
-She has also competed at the 1992 Winter Olympics, in women's moguls.
+Anna Kindy MLA (born August 14, 1962) is a Canadian politician, physician, former Olympic freestyle skier who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of North Island since 2024.
+She is a member of the Conservative Party.
+Prior to entering provincial politics, she competed in the women's moguls event at the 1992 Winter Olympics.

 Early life and career

 Kindy was born in Montreal, Quebec.
 She graduated from the University of Alberta's medical school in 1986.
 Early in her career, Kindy worked in remote Quebec contributing to underserved communities.
 In a unique twist, between 1989-1992, Kindy balanced being a family doctor in Port Hardy while also representing Canada by competing at the 1992 Winter Olympics in Albertville, France, in mogul skiing.

 In 1998, Kindy and her husband, Dr. Peter Olesen, a surgeon, moved to Campbell River to work and to raise their three children there.
 Since then she has gone on international missions in Guatemala and has specialized in addiction medicine.
 Tenets of her practice include informed consent, doing no harm, and upholding bodily autonomy.
 Her career in medicine has spanned over 35 years.

 At the time of her election to the legislature, she was a general practitioner with a focus on addiction medicine and had hospital privileges at Campbell River Hospital.